uport-project/uport-credentials/docs/reference/index.md

-This can either be used to share information about the signing identity or as the response to a [Selective Disclosure Flow](https://github.com/uport-project/specs/blob/develop/flows/selectivedisclosure.md), where it can be used to verifyDisclosureResponse the identity.
+This can either be used to share information about the signing identity or as the response to a [Selective Disclosure Flow](https://github.com/uport-project/specs/blob/develop/flows/selectivedisclosure.md), where it can be used to authenticate the identity.

 **Kind**: instance method of [<code>Credentials</code>](#Credentials)
 **Returns**: <code>Promise.&lt;Object, Error&gt;</code> - a promise which resolves with a signed JSON Web Token or rejects with an error